Maldives Idylls

 Marine programming runs through the on-property dive operation with the reef-monitoring layer integrated into the dive school's daily programme.
 The institutional continuity from the 2009 opening produces multi-year reef-condition data through the 2010 and 2016 bleaching events that affected the wider Maldivian reef system.

-What is absent: a property-specific audited annual impact report at the Soneva framework depth, a carbon-levy line on the guest bill, or a community-island NGO partnership at the Six Senses Laamu deep-engagement scale.
-Sustainability transparency is not the operating priority; the operational discipline is consistent but the certification surface is thinner than the framework-anchored peers.
+What is absent: a property-specific audited annual impact report at Soneva-framework depth, a carbon-levy line on the guest bill, or a community-island NGO partnership at the Six Senses Laamu deep-engagement scale.
+Sustainability transparency is not the priority here; the operational discipline is consistent, but the certification surface is thinner than the framework-anchored peers.

 Verdict